orthros/dockerfiles/README.md

 # dockerfiles

-Various Dockerfiles I Use
+Various Dockerfiles I use.

-These have commands associated with them in my dotfiles-jessfraz repository
+These have commands associated with them in my dotfiles-jessfraz repository.

-These are hosted at dockerhub under [orthros](https://hub.docker.com/r/orthros/).
+These are hosted at Docker Hub under [orthros](https://hub.docker.com/r/orthros/).

 I may one day host them on my own public registry as well.